KushalRoyChowdhury/fluxflow-cli/ARCHITECTURE.md

    - **Multi-Stage Failover**: The loop features a sophisticated 8-attempt retry engine with random backoff (800ms - 2s).
    - **Critical Fallback Pivot**: If the primary model fails 5 consecutive times, the agent surgically pivots to a lighter, high-concurrency fallback model (`gemini-3.1-flash-lite-preview`) for the final 3 attempts to ensure session navigation through API congestion.

+## Multimodal Pipeline

+Flux Flow implements a native multimodal processing engine in `src/tools/view_file.js`.
+This allows the agent to move beyond text-based reasoning and analyze visual assets directly.

+- **Binary Detection**: The pipeline uses `is-binary-path` to distinguish between text and binary files.
+- **Visual Encoding**: If an image or PDF is detected, the engine reads the raw bytes and converts them into base64-encoded `InlineData` objects.
+- **PDF Extraction**: For PDF documents, the engine extracts visual representation of pages to provide the model with high-fidelity spatial and textual context simultaneously.
+- **Context Injection**: These multimodal assets are injected directly into the Gemini model's multimodal part array, allowing the model to "see" the file as if it were looking at a screenshot.

 ## The Dual-Model System

 To maintain a fast, snappy UI while still performing complex data management, Flux Flow employs two separate AI models for every interaction: